seriema/brollop/wedding_info.md

 ## Save the Date

-Join us on a beach in São Paulo, Brazil, in late October 2024 for our wedding celebration!
+Join us on a beach in São Paulo, Brazil, on the weekend of 25th to 27th of October 2024 for our wedding celebration!

 ## About Us